mbabynames search ✿

 Asha Katherine

-Put "noble and strong" next to "pure" and you get a name that feels considered.
+Put "hope, desire" next to "pure" and you get a name that feels considered.
 Asha Katherine works on paper and out loud.
 Asha is 2 syllables.
 Katherine at 3 adds length and rhythm.

 Asha Penelope

-Asha translates to "noble and strong".
+Asha translates to "hope, desire".
 Penelope to "weaver".
 Together they create a full-name meaning with real texture.
 The hard P in Penelope gives a clean break after Asha's open vowel ending.

 Asha Genevieve

 Asha ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Asha Marie